linv24/6.8300/pset4/problem1/README.md

 Your visualization should look like what is in `should_look_like/` (not in the minutiae, but it should display all of your `problem1_gradients.py` implementations over the course of training along with the image as output by your model based on the coordinates, as well as a PSNR curve comparing different outputs).

+Also include the best picture that you get from experimentation (both MLP and SIREN??)

 **For extra credit:** implement another (nontrivial) model from the literature and add it to your benchmarks!
 If you do this, please describe the model you implemented in your writeup.